Workshop · Communication Skills

 Where should I go on arrival?

-The workshop is taking place in The Snug, which is located next to the Granary Grill.
-I will be there to greet you.
+The workshop is taking place in Meeting Room 1 which is located near to the Information Desk.

 What happens after I book?